Total Retiree Advantage IL (TRAIL)

 Image source: /content/dam/soi/en/web/cms/benefits/trail/publishingimages/trail-logo-color-large.png

-• Be enrolled in Medicare Parts A and B, due to age or disability.
+- Be retired and enrolled in Medicare Parts A and B, due to age or disability.

-• May cancel your TRIP coverage.
-Canceling will terminate your medical and prescription drug coverage through TRIP.
-Reenrollment is allowed for TRIP throughout the plan year with a qualifying enrollment opportunity and coverage will be effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.
+• Elect to cancel your coverage.
+Note: If you cancel your TRIP TRAIL MAPD coverage, medical and prescription drug coverage for you and your enrolled dependents will end.
+Re-enrollment is allowed for TRIP members throughout the plan year with coverage effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.

-• TRAIL MAPD plans are offered by private companies approved by Medicare.
-Medicare pays a fixed amount for your care each month to these companies.
-When you enroll in a Medicare Advantage Prescription Drug (MAPD) plan, you are no longer in Original Medicare, but still, have the same covered services and the same rights and protections as people with Original Medicare.
+• The TRAIL MAPD health plan is offered by Aetna.
+Medicare pays a fixed amount for your care each month to Aetna.
+When you enroll in a Medicare Advantage Prescription Drug (MAPD) plan, you are no longer in Original Medicare, but still have the same covered services and the same rights and protections as people with Original Medicare.

-• The TRAIL MAPD plans provide all your Part A (hospital) and Part B (doctor and outpatient) benefits, including emergency and urgent care, and Medicare Part D (prescription drug) coverage.
+• The TRAIL MAPD health plan provides all of your Part A (hospital) and Part B (doctor and outpatient) benefits, including emergency and urgent care, and Medicare Part D (prescription drug) coverage.

 • You must keep Medicare Parts A and B and continue to pay the applicable Medicare premiums, including applicable IRMAA (Income Related Monthly Adjustment Amount) surcharges.

 • If the member's and/or dependent's Medicare Beneficiary Identifier (MBI) number is not on file, it must be provided during your enrollment, please make sure you have this information available.